 I made an appointment to meet the world’s greatest bartender Colin Field, head bartender at the the world’s most famous bar, the atmospheric Bar Hemingway at The Ritz, one of Paris’ finest and most historic hotels.

-A favourite drinking spot of Marcel Proust, Rudolph Valentino, Charlie Chaplin, Greta Garbo, Marlene Dietrich, Coco Chanel, F. Scott Fitzgerald, and at the end of World War II, Ernest Hemingway after whom it was renamed, Bar Hemingway is said by many writers to be the birthplace of the Bloody Mary.
-Author of The Cocktails of the Ritz Paris and a resident of Paris for 29 years, Colin Field immediately dispels that myth.
+Bar Hemingway is said by many writers to be the birthplace of the Bloody Mary.
+Although author of The Cocktails of the Ritz Paris and a resident of Paris for several decades, Colin Field immediately dispels that myth.

 “The Bloody Mary was definitely not invented here – nor was it invented at Harry’s Bar,” he tells us.
 “It was actually created at La Florida bar in Havana in 1939.
 Although it is true that we do the best Bloody Mary in the world,” Colin says modestly.